soheshdoshi/ForcastModel/README.md

-# ForcastModel in Python
+# ForecastModel in Python

-This Model is Base On Halt & Winter Algorithm.This Model is Forecast About Seasonal Data.
+This Model is Base On Halt & Winter Algorithm.This Model is Forecast For Seasonal Data.

 ## What's included?